USA

 How To Find The 8 Sedona Vortexes

 Sedona’s vortexes are believed to emit electromagnetic earth energy and many people report feeling physical, mental and emotional connections.
-The 4 main vortex sites are considered to be Airport Mesa, ...
+We visited the 4 main vortex sites which are considered to ...
 Read more

 25 Wineries To Visit On Sedona’s Verde Valley Wine Trail